standardholdingsllc/algobet/ARCHITECTURE.md

   - Default adapter remains `polymarket:hybrid`, which leans on the battle-tested hybrid Gamma/CLOB client (`lib/markets/polymarket.ts`) so we retain per-page caching, fallbacks, and pricing normalization.
 Future overrides can switch to a pure Gamma adapter without touching the bot.
   - Expiry derivation now classifies markets as “sports” when the upstream metadata advertises a sports type/`gameId`, when `gameStartTime` and the closing window are within 48 hours, or when the question title clearly matches `vs.`/“win on” patterns.
 Only those sports-like markets prefer `gameStartTime`; all others fall back to `eventStartTime`/UMA/end dates so “by November 30” style markets remain inside the execution window.
 Logging records how many snapshots used `gameStartTime` vs. how many ignored it as non-sports, along with samples of each.
 - **SX.bet**
+  - Adapter metadata now documents `/markets/active` pagination knobs (pageSize=50, paginationKey/nextKey) so the handler can walk every page before hydrating odds.
+Typical runs ingest several hundred active markets unless a `maxPages` cap is configured for safety.
-  - Adapter metadata captures the USDC base token requirement and documents `/orders/odds/best` fallback semantics.
-The handler wraps `SXBetAPI.getOpenMarkets`, so fee/odds logic stays centralized.
+  - `/orders/odds/best` remains the only place we apply the USDC base token filter; `/markets/active` is kept wide open per the docs.
+The handler wraps `SXBetAPI.getOpenMarkets`, so fee/odds logic stays centralized and logs summarize page-by-page counts.

 ---